Skip to content

 // every attribute that is set to `true` can use this shorthand

 This works, but only if one of the reusable components is rendered.
-For example, if the App component renders two InputWithLabel components, only the last rendered component receives the autoFocus feature on its render.
+For example, if the App component renders two InputWithLabel components, only the last rendered component receives the autoFocus flag on its render.
 However, since we have a reusable React component here, we can pass a dedicated prop which lets the developer decide whether the input field should have an active autoFocus:

 src/App.jsx